 I was born in Jamaica and grew up in Toronto.
 I graduated from Kent State University with a BBA in Marketing and a BA in International Relations.

-Jamacia, Canada, USA, Brazil, Dominican Republic, Paraguay, Argentina, Colombia, Peru, Mexico, and Panama.
+Jamaica, Canada, USA, Brazil, Dominican Republic, Paraguay, Argentina, Colombia, Mexico, Panama, Cuba, Morocco, Australia, Japan, Singapore, England, France, Spain, Hungary, Slovakia, and Austria.

 I spent my 4th year of college in the US territory, Puerto Rico.
 Attending the University of Puerto Rico, my courses were all in Spanish, and English isn’t as widely used as some would believe.
 During this time, I also taught English as a Second Language in a private language school.
 I taught Business English, Beginner, and Intermediate in small group and private classes.